osinakayah/exodus/Readme.md

 After cloning the project, modify the .env file to your Postgress connection parameters.

 A bitcoin.conf file can be found at the root of this repository, you can use that to replace the default configuration.
+NB: If you have a bitcoin node running already, please make sure pruning is not set.
 ```
 $ yarn dev
 ```